Random-field random surfaces: Introduction

 As mentioned above, our Theorem~\ref{prop3.100910} and Theorem~\ref{prop3.1009100bis} are related to the works of Cotar and K\"{u}lske~\cite{CK12, CK15}.
-It seems that the upper bounds on the gradient fluctuations in Theorem~\ref{prop3.100910} in dimensions $d\ge 3$ can be deduced from~\cite[Proposition 2.1 and Lemma 3.5]{CK12} and the proofs there may even extend to dimensions $d=1,2$.
-However, the proofs use different arguments and make different assumptions on the potential (neither set of assumptions implies the other): The results of~\cite{CK12} are established for potentials $V$ satisfying that $V(t)\ge At^2-B$ and $V''(t)\le C$ for some $A,B,C>0$ while our results apply in the class described in Remark~\ref{rem:gradient fluctuations relaxed assumptions}.
-Furthermore, Cotar and K\"{u}lske do not provide upper bounds for the height fluctuations, but their arguments in~\cite{CK15} are related to the ones that we use in proving the upper bounds in Theorem~\ref{prop3.1009100bis}.
-Specifically, both proofs rely on a coupling of Langevin dynamics, as originally proposed by Funaki--Spohn~\cite{FS} (though~\cite[Section 4]{CK15} couples the dynamics with the same disorder while we couple them with different disorders).
+It seems that the upper bounds on the gradient fluctuations in Theorem~\ref{prop3.100910} in dimensions $d\ge 3$ can be deduced from~\cite[Proposition 2.1 and Lemma 3.5]{CK12} and the proofs there may possibly extend to dimensions $d=1,2$.
+However, the proofs use different arguments and make different assumptions on the potential (neither set of assumptions implies the other): The results of~\cite{CK12} are established for potentials $V$ having quadratic growth at infinity ($V(t)\ge At^2 -B$ for $A>0$ and $B\in\R$) and uniformly upper bounded second derivative ($\sup_t V''(t)<\infty$), while our results apply in the class described in Remark~\ref{rem:gradient fluctuations relaxed assumptions}.
+We also note that while Cotar and K\"{u}lske discuss only gradient Gibbs measures, some of the tools which they use in~\cite{CK15} are related to our approach to the height fluctuations in Theorem~\ref{prop3.1009100bis}.
+Specifically, both proofs use a coupling of Langevin dynamics, as originally proposed by Funaki--Spohn~\cite{FS} (though~\cite[Section 4]{CK15} couples the dynamics with the same disorder while we couple them with different disorders).
 In addition, our argument relies on the Efron--Stein inequality while~\cite[Proposition 2.4]{CK15} uses a related covariance bound.